 No case of COVID-19 in Erode

-No case of COVID-19 was reported in Erode district on Monday.
-While one person was discharged, two persons continue to be under treatment.
+No case of COVID-19 was reported in Erode district on Thursday while one person continue to be under treatment.

-Only one new COVID-19 positive case was reported in Salem on Monday.
-No new case was reported in Namakkal.
-As per bulletin, there are three active cases in Salem and one in Namakkal.
+One new case each was reported in Salem and Namakkal on Thursday.
+As per bulletin, there are four active cases in Salem and two in Namakkal.

 - Comments will be moderated by The Hindu editorial team.